urgdog/urg.systems/thonks/googledocs.md

 ## Answer:
-You're falling into 'normal text' styles (little dropdown, left of the font).
+You're falling into 'normal text' styles (little dropdown, left of the font- it's called the "styles dropdown").
 Docs seems to presume that you're writing your next big breakout novella and wants gigantic paragraph spacing by default.
 Why? idk.
 Let's fix it so the enter key behaves normally.

 ## Solution:
 1. Open a fresh doc.
 Paste this in: